imandreans/Rock-Paper-Scissors-Prediction/README.md

 **Model from the last epoch:** |0.9726 - 0.9886| = 0.016
 <br><br>
 High difference accuracy on the saved model might indicate overfitting.
-Therefore, **the model from the last epoch is chosen as a model to predict unfamiliar data.**
+Therefore, **the model from the last epoch is chosen to predict unfamiliar data.**

 # Citation
 A Rock-Paper-Scissors game using computer vision and machine learning on Raspberry Pi.